awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/iotsitewise-opcua-data-source-simulator-component.md

 ## Operating system<a name="iotsitewise-opcua-data-source-simulator-component-os-support"></a>

-This component can be installed on Linux core devices only\.
+This component can be installed on core devices that run the following operating systems:
++ Linux
++ Windows

 ## Requirements<a name="iotsitewise-opcua-data-source-simulator-component-requirements"></a>